-I studied fashion at university (I have my Masters in Strategic Fashion Marketing), and have worked in retail head office for over 10 years so I feel that I have definitely earned my fashion chops.
-Shopping is my favourite past-time, and I love nothing better than pulling together outfits for myself, friends or clients.
+I studied fashion at university (I have my Masters in Strategic Fashion Marketing), and have worked in retail head office for over 13 years so I feel that I have definitely earned my fashion chops.
+Shopping is my favourite past-time, and I love nothing better than pulling together outfits and accessories

 I would describe my style as an eclectic mixture of old lady glam, and smart separates.
 I have never met a knit that I did not like, the more over-sized the better.